 Rent the right car

 This is one of the rare luxury road trips where the rental car is part of the experience.
-Most travelers want either a convertible (for the Arizona/California legs specifically) or a high-end SUV with cargo space for the longer segments.
-GetRentACar compares prices across multiple major rental companies for one-way rentals, which matters here because most Route 66 itineraries are one-way (you'll fly home from a different city than you started).
+Most travellers want either a convertible (for the Arizona and California legs specifically) or a high-end SUV with cargo space for the longer segments.
+GetRentACar compares prices across multiple major rental companies for one-way rentals, which matters here because most Route 66 itineraries are one-way — you'll fly home from a different city than you started, and the one-way drop-off is built into the price you should be comparing.

 Stay at the restored historic hotels

 The pleasant surprise of Route 66 luxury is that several of the original 1920s and 30s grand hotels along the route have been restored and are now genuinely luxurious.
-La Posada in Winslow, Arizona (designed by Mary Colter for the Santa Fe Railway).
-The Inn at Death Valley.
-The El Tovar at the Grand Canyon.
-These are the centerpieces of a luxury Route 66 trip — book them first, build the rest of the itinerary around them.
+They are the centrepieces of a luxury Route 66 trip — book them first, then build the rest of the itinerary around their availability rather than the other way round, because they sell out far ahead in the centennial year.

 Pick three or four anchor experiences and don't try to do them all

 The temptation on Route 66 is to stop at everything.
-The reality is that the trip works better when you pick 3-4 must-do experiences and treat everything else as optional.
-The Centennial year makes this easier because the major events themselves become the anchors.
+The reality is that the trip works better when you choose three or four must-do experiences and treat everything else as optional, dropping in as the day allows.
+The centennial year makes this easier because the major events themselves become the anchors — pin the trip to a flagship event and a marquee hotel or two, and the rest of the road fills in around them without strain.

 Logistics

-Most international travelers fly into Chicago and out of LAX (or vice versa).
-One-way car rentals between ORD and LAX are available from all major rental companies; the drop-off fee is meaningful but unavoidable for any one-way Route 66 trip.
-GetRentACar makes the price comparison straightforward.
+Most international travellers fly into Chicago and out of LAX, or the reverse.
+One-way car rentals between O'Hare and LAX are available from all major rental companies; the drop-off fee is meaningful but unavoidable for any one-way Route 66 trip, so factor it into the comparison rather than treating it as a surprise.
+GetRentACar makes that price comparison straightforward across providers.

-For airport transfers at either end, Welcome Pickups works in Chicago and LA.
-GetTransfer handles the secondary airports along the route — Albuquerque, Oklahoma City, Tulsa — for travelers who want to break the trip into shorter segments and fly between them.
+For airport transfers at either end, Welcome Pickups operates in Chicago and Los Angeles.
+GetTransfer handles the secondary airports along the route — Albuquerque, Oklahoma City, Tulsa — for travellers who want to break the trip into shorter segments and fly between them rather than drive the whole thing.

 Connectivity

-Most of Route 66 has good US mobile coverage but the long desert stretches in Arizona and the Mojave have meaningful gaps.
-International visitors need a US-compatible eSIM rather than international roaming — Airalo has US plans that work on Verizon and T-Mobile networks, both of which cover the Route 66 corridor reasonably well.
+Most of Route 66 has good US mobile coverage, but the long desert stretches in Arizona and the Mojave have meaningful gaps.
+International visitors want a US-compatible eSIM rather than international roaming — Airalo has US plans that run on the Verizon and T-Mobile networks, both of which cover the corridor reasonably well.
+Download offline maps for the desert segments before you set off; even good coverage has dead spots where a stored map is the difference between a relaxed drive and a wrong turn.

 Insurance

-For non-US travelers, US medical care is expensive enough that travel insurance isn't optional.
+For non-US travellers, American medical care is expensive enough that travel insurance isn't optional.
 SafetyWing is the affordable option for trip-length medical coverage.
-For US travelers, your standard car rental insurance (or your credit card's coverage) is usually sufficient — verify before you go.
+For US travellers, your standard car-rental insurance — or your credit card's coverage — is usually sufficient, but verify the specifics before you go rather than assuming.

 If you're flying from Europe

-European travelers whose connecting flights to Chicago or LAX are delayed may be entitled to compensation under EU261 regulations.
-AirHelp handles these claims and is worth checking if your trip starts with a delayed transatlantic.
+European travellers whose connecting flights to Chicago or LAX are delayed or cancelled may be entitled to compensation under EU261 — the rules cover flights departing the EU regardless of airline, and they are worth knowing before you fly.
+Our explainer on what EU261 actually covers sets out the thresholds.
+If you do end up with a qualifying delay, AirHelp handles the claim on a no-win-no-fee basis and is worth checking if your trip starts with a delayed transatlantic.

 Frequently asked questions